-The gTLD registry will - in accordance with its contract with the City of Hamburg - develop best practices to restrict the registration of offensive strings.
+The .versicherung registry will develop best practices to restrict the registration of offensive strings.
 Additionally, it is believed that the existing UDRP, in addition to court decisions (which the registry will obviously be bound by) provides sufficient, independent action against such potentially abusive names.